Pegasus 2016-17 Season September 2, 2016

-Pegasus Theatre Chicago announces the 2016-17 Season with productions that range from an exciting adaptation of a beloved novel about a young man who reverse migrates and embarks on a journey of discovery, to four new additions from local young playwrights, to a new work about a perilous journey from the south.
+Pegasus Theatre Chicago’s 2016-17 Season offers productions that range from an exciting adaptation of a beloved novel about a young man who reverse migrates and embarks on a journey of discovery, to four new additions from local young playwrights, to a new work about a perilous journey from the south.
 This season promises to honor the epic journey in us all.

 November 2-December 4th | Chicago Dramatists